accompli/accompli/docs/cookbook/Deploying-your-Symfony-application.md

 * [GitHub - Deploy keys](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys).
 * [GitLab - Deploy keys](http://doc.gitlab.com/ce/ssh/README.html#deploy-keys).

+On generating a SSH key you're prompted to enter the file in which to save the key in.
+The default for this is your own users directory.
+Save the key in a different directory to avoid overwriting your personal key.

 The generated private key can then be added to the `SSHAgentTask` in your Accompli configuration:

 ``` json